MainulDip/KotlinEveryday/oop-tour-kotlin.md

 //The by-clause in the supertype list for "Derived" indicates that d will be stored internally in objects of "Derived" and the compiler will generate all the methods of Base that forward to d
 ```

+### Delegated Property:
+Implement interface using delegated properties once, add them to a library and reuse them later instade of implementing the interface each time manually is the use case for this (Delegated Property).

+Signature: val/var <property name>: <Type> by <expression>
+The get() (and set()) that correspond to the property will be delegated to its (Class) getValue() and setValue() methods.
+Property delegates don’t have to implement an interface, but they have to provide a getValue() function (and setValue() for vars).

+### Generics In Out, SAM (Single Abstract Method)
 > SAM : Function "Single Abstruct Method"

 ```kt